Non-invasive Prenatal Testing Using Cell-free Fetal DNA (cffDNA)

 Non-invasive prenatal testing of maternal plasma using cell-free fetal DNA (cffDNA) to detect fetal aneuploidy is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

-Non-invasive prenatal testing of maternal plasma using cell-free fetal DNA (cffDNA) for the determination of fetal sex is considered not medically necessary.
+Non-invasive prenatal testing of maternal plasma using cell-free fetal DNA (cffDNA) when karyotyping, aneuploidy FISH, and/or array-comparative genomic hybridization have already been performed during the current pregnancy is not medically necessary.

-Non-invasive prenatal testing of maternal plasma using cell-free fetal DNA (cffDNA) for the detection of other fetal aneuploidy or chromosomal abnormalities including but not limited to the following is considered investigational:
+Non-invasive prenatal testing of maternal plasma using cell-free fetal DNA (cffDNA) for the detection of other conditions including but not limited to the following is considered investigational:

 Non-invasive prenatal testing of maternal plasma using cell-free fetal DNA (cffDNA) is considered medically appropriate if ALL of the following criteria are met: